 A curriculum course focusing on understanding and implementing a development approach to creative activities as well as discussion on presentation and methods of evaluation.
 Students will learn how to utilize various art mediums and materials, incorporate science/cooking experiences, drama/puppetry and the development of mathematical thinking.
 Specifically, this course will teach students how to develop art, math, science, music and movement activities and curriculum.

-Prerequisites: ECE154 and WR121 with a C or better, and appropriate reading placement test score.
+Prerequisites: ECE154 with a C or better or instructor consent.